Nourish - Supporting Eye Health Naturally: Lifestyle Habits | Part One

 Scrolling through your phone, watching TV or playing with electrical devices before sleep can seriously interrupt your sleeping patterns and even your sleep/wake hormones.

-The artificial blue light from televisions, computers, mobile phones and tablets suppresses the production of the sleep hormone melatonin, which your body relies on to determine the time of day.
+The artificial blue light from televisions, computers, mobile phones and tablets suppresses the production of the sleep hormone melatonin.
+Your body relies on this hormone to determine the time of day.
 This suppression ends up making your body think its time to be active, instead of asleep.

 If you’ve been struggling to fall to sleep and can’t figure out why this may be the cause.